brvarner/bordu/README.md

 - [ ] **AI Summary** — I hope to implement AI summaries of current tasks and their progress so users can get a sense of what's going on without having to click through each task.
 - [ ] **Organizations** — Eventually I'll implement organizational ownership of projects to ease collaboration.
 - [ ] **Slack and Text** — I want to allow the app to send and recieve text updates, and to allow updates to come in via Slack to make it even more accessible.
 - [ ] **Mobile App** — I'm planning to build a React Native app for Bordu eventually, that'll probably be its own repository.
+First, I'm going to make a PWA.
 - [ ] **Attachments** — I'm planning to support several types of attachments for updates.
 For example: PDF, images, CAD, and eventually more niche attachments like DICOM and STL.

 ## Getting Started